Is It Time To Rethink The Fly-In Medical Mission?

 In 1969, volunteer teams of doctors and nurses from a U.S. charity called Interplast began flying to poor countries to do reconstructive surgery.
 They operated on children with cleft lips, cleft palates or burn scars so thick their limbs were immobilized.

 It sounded like a great idea.
-The team members donated their time, paid for their own travel and lodging and sometimes their supplies, and got to do good.
+The team members donated their time, paid for their travel and lodging and sometimes their supplies, and got to do good.
 They were among the first teams of Western docs to take part in fly-in missions.

-Soon other medical groups were traveling to remote areas of the world as well, where they performed heart surgery, cataract removal, hernia repair, dental care and more.
+Soon other medical groups as well were traveling to remote areas of the world, where they performed heart surgery, cataract removal, hernia repair, dental care and more.

 Today, missions are sponsored by churches, universities and charities.
 There are for-profit missions as well that collect fees from volunteers, mostly students.
 A 2016 estimate put the annual cost of getting doctors and other health care workers to sites around the world at $3.7 billion, paid for by donors or health personnel themselves.